 In this section, we will introduce the proposed unified sparse coding and ranking score learning method.

-\subsection{Problem Formulation}
+\subsection{Problem formulation}

-We assume we have a data set of $n$ data points, denoted as $\mathcal{X}= \{\bfx_i\}_{i=1}^n$, where $\bfx_i\in \mathbb{R}^d$ is a $d$-dimensional feature vector of the $i$-th data point.
-In this data set, most of the data points are from a given database, while only one or a few data points are provided by the user, which are named as queries.
-The problem of data retrieval is to return the some data points from the database which are most similar to the queries.
-To indicate the query data points, we define a query indicator vector $\bflambda = [\lambda_1,\cdots,\lambda_n] \in \{1,0\}^n$, where $\lambda_i = 1$ if $\bfx_i$ is a query, and $0$ otherwise.
-To this end, ranking scores are learned for the data points as similarities to the queries so that the data points can be ranked according to the ranking scores, and the top ranked data points are returned as retrieval results.
-The ranking scores of the data points in $\mathcal{X}$ are organized in a ranking score vector $\bff=[f_1,\cdots,f_n]^\top \in \mathbb{R}^n$, where $f_i$ is the ranking score for the $i$-th data point.
-To learn the ranking score, we represent the data points as sparse codes of a dictionary first, and then learn the ranking scores from the sparse codes and query information.
+Assume we have a data set of $n$ data points, denoted as $\mathcal{X}= \{\bfx_i\}_{i=1}^n$, where $\bfx_i\in \mathbb{R}^d$ is a $d$-dimensional feature vector of the $i$-th data point.
+In this data set, one point is provided by the user, which is named as the query, while the remaining data points are from a given database.
+To indicate the query data point, we define a query indicator vector $\bflambda = [\lambda_1,\cdots,\lambda_n] \in \{1,0\}^n$, where $\lambda_i = 1$ if $\bfx_i$ is a query, and $0$ otherwise.
+The problem of data retrieval is to return some data points from the database which are the most similar to the query.
+To this end, ranking scores are learned for the data points as similarities to the query so that the data points can be ranked according to the ranking scores, and the top ranked data points are returned as the retrieval results.
+The ranking scores of the data points in $\mathcal{X}$ are organized in a ranking score vector $\bff=[f_1,\cdots,f_n] \in \mathbb{R}^n$, where $f_i$ is the ranking score for the $i$-th data point.
+To learn the ranking score, we represent the data points as sparse codes of a dictionary first, and meanwhile learn the ranking scores from the sparse codes and query information.
 The following problems are considered to construct a unified objective function to learn both the sparse codes and the ranking scores.

 \begin{itemize} \item \textbf{Sparse coding} The sparse coding problem aims to learn a dictionary with $m$ codewords $\{\bfd_l\}_{l=1}^m$, and reconstruct a data point $\bfx_i$ as a sparse linear combination of the codewords,